Come Clean (Hilary Duff song): Chart performance

-The song debuted on the Billboard Hot 100 chart of February 28, 2004, at number 53, and eventually peaked at number 35, becoming Duff's first top 40 in nation.
-As of July 27, 2014, the song had sold 655,000 digital copies in the United States.
+The song debuted on the Billboard Hot 100 chart of February 28, 2004, at number 53, and eventually peaked at number 35, becoming Duff's first top 40 song in the United States.
+As of July 27, 2014, the song had sold 655,000 digital copies in the United States and has been certified platinum by the Recording Industry Association of America for equivalent sales of 1,000,000 units.

 Music video

 Development and release

 The single's music video was directed by Dave Meyers and filmed in Los Angeles on November 23, 2003.
 Meyers said of the video, "I'm trying to do something where you're taking her [Duff] very seriously ... very dramatic and very feminine, and sort of almost sensual.
 I don't think we've ever seen that from her.
 She's been a bit of a pop icon, so I'm just trying to give her a bit more credibility on an artist front."

 In the U.S., the video premiered on January 11, 2004, during Nickelodeon's TEENick block.
-The next day, it made its debut on MTV during an episode of "Making the Video" before premiering on Total Request Live two days later.
+The next day, it made its debut on MTV during an episode of Making the Video before premiering on Total Request Live two days later.
 It entered the show's top ten video countdown the following day at number eight, and spent twenty-five days on the countdown, peaking at number three.
-It also reached the top 5 of Total Request Live UK.
+It also reached the top 5 of TRL UK.
+The video was nominated in the category of Best Pop Video at the 2004 MTV Video Music Awards.

 Synopsis

 In the video, Duff is shown in her house during a rainy day (reflecting the rain reference in the chorus of the song), walking from room to room.
 Her friends arrive and watch television with her in the living room.
-The rainstorm intensifies over the course of the day, and the interior scenes are intercut with shots of Duff's boyfriend driving to her house in a car.
+The rainstorm intensifies over the course of the day, as right before the bridge, the power in her house goes out.
+The interior scenes are intercut with shots of Duff's boyfriend (played by Gavin Beasley) driving to her house in a car.
 At the end of the video, the boyfriend arrives at the house, and Duff ventures out into the rain to meet him; they kiss as the video ends.

 According to Meyers, "We never do know if the guy in the end is a boyfriend or friend or what the drama is.
 It's just all very photogenic and sophisticated and not too colorful."
 Duff said that the video "really shows that she's kind of in this monotone mood throughout the whole thing.
 She doesn't show too much emotion except that she's waiting for this boy, this guy, to come.
 You can't tell when they're running toward each other if they're gonna kiss or they're gonna hug or they're gonna hit each other.
 It's a bunch of different emotions."

-Reception

-The video was nominated in the category of Best Pop Video at the 2004 MTV Video Music Awards.
-The song won Duff a TMF Award in the Fake ID Category, and assisted her in winning the 2004 World Music Award for Best New Artist.